iankorf/MCB185-2023/unit0_tools_of_the_trade/README.md

 One additional complication is that your BIOS might need to be modified to run virtual machines.
 Some manufacturers ship their products with virtualization disabled.
-This is easily changed by in BIOs.
+This is easily changed in BIOs.
 Hold down the F10 key - or sometimes it's F1, F2, F12, or DEL to enter BIOS.
 Navigate to CPU or security.
 Enable virtualization.

 There are many distributions of Linux.
 The most obvious differences among them is the desktop Graphical User Interface (GUI).
 Some look like old-school Windows while others look like Mac OS, and still others offer their own unique look and feel.
-As bioinformatics programmers, we're more interested in the CLI than the GUI, so I don't concern myself too much with what the desktop looks like.
 Here are some recommendations for setting up your VM.

 + Linux: Lubuntu
-+ VM Memory: 2-4 GB but make sure your host OS has at least 6 GB
++ VM Memory: 2 GB (or 4 GB if your computer has more than 8 GB)
 + Disk: use default types, 40G is a good amount

 Make sure you read the installation directions fully.
 There are some